HeatMarie/dayPlanner/README.md

 - Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.

--This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+- This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

--Use Luxon library to work with date and time.
+- Use Luxon library to work with date and time.
 Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

-User Story
-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively

 #### Acceptance Criteria